 Keywords introducing the external security clause.

-- The UDF runs in the client user context of the associated security authorization object created for this purpose, which is contained within the same database as the procedure.
+- Specifies that the UDF runs in the client user context of the associated security authorization object created for this purpose, which is contained within the same database as the table function.

-- If you specify an authorization name, you must define an authorization object with that name before you can invoke the procedure.
+- If you specify an authorization name, you must define an authorization object with that name before you can invoke the table function.

 - If you do not specify an authorization name, you must define a default DEFINER authorization object.

-- The default authorization object must be defined before a user can run the procedure.
+- The default authorization object must be defined before a user can run the table function.

-- Teradata Database reports a warning if the specified authorization name does not exist at the time the procedure is created, stating that no authorization name exists.
+- Teradata Database reports a warning if the specified authorization name does not exist at the time the UDF is created, stating that no authorization name exists.

-- If you then attempt to execute the procedure, the request aborts and the system returns an error to the requestor.
+- If you then attempt to execute the table function, the request aborts and Teradata Database returns an error to the requestor.

 - For information about naming database objects, see SQL Fundamentals, B035-1141.

 - The specified authorization object must already be defined or the system reports an error.
 For further information, see “CREATE AUTHORIZATION and REPLACE AUTHORIZATION."